apache/cordova-docs/doc/developing-the-website.md

     node_modules/.bin/gulp watch

 ### Next steps

-When you are done with developing you can [build](building-the-website.md) and [deploy](deploying-the-website.md) manually.

-OR

-You can [build and deploy](building-and-deploying-the-website.md) using the automated steps.
+When you are done with developing, you can [build and deploy](building-and-deploying-the-website.md) using the automated steps.

+You can also [build](building-the-website.md) and [deploy](deploying-the-website.md) manually.
+In case Travis build breaks, you may want to build and deploy manually.

+### Not covered by automated build and deploy
+* Travis doesn't auto pull in translation changes.
+Read more [here](translate.md).
+* Travis doesn't update latest (7.x) from dev version of docs.
+You will need to do this manually using `gulp snapshot`.
+Read more [here](https://github.com/apache/cordova-docs/blob/master/gulpfile.js#L212).
+* Travis doesn't create a new version of the docs (future 8.x).
+Read more [here](https://github.com/apache/cordova-docs/tree/master/doc/README/en#generating-a-version-release).

+Of course, you could do all three of the above as commits.
+After you commit them, then Travis will do the deploy.